August 30, 2024

 It's nicely browned, and the color of a heart.

-I made it while constantly checking the cookbook.
+I made it with constant reference to the cookbook.

 I made it for someone I love a lot —